 No, we cannot accept your notes in this format because there's no way we could tell if something was missing.

-In a small minority of cases, some GP practices want to charge a fee for sending your medical notes to ShootCert however according to the BASC legal team:
+In a small minority of cases, some GP practices want to charge an excessive fee for sending your medical notes to ShootCert however according to the BASC legal team:

 "Charges for SARs may only be made if the request is "manifestly unfounded or excessive" but a request for a patient's full notes has been held by the Information Commissioner's Office (ICO) as NOT being excessive".